Dynamic-Capital/Dynamic-Capital/docs/maldivian_quantum_cheat_sheet.md

 }
 ```

-## 8. English Quantum Cheat Engine
+## 8. English Dynamic Quantum Engine

-> A rapid-reference layer that mirrors the Dhivehi notes while remaining ready for global collaborators, interns, or visiting researchers.
+> A rapid-reference layer that mirrors the Dhivehi notes while staying ready for global collaborators, interns, or visiting researchers.
+The focus below is on keeping the *dynamic* quantum engine tuned, observable, and deployable.

-### Quick Lookup Grid
+### 8.1 Quick Lookup Grid

 | Topic | Core Idea | Mnemonic |
 |-------|-----------|----------|